git-commit-id/git-commit-id-maven-plugin/maven/docs/use-cases.md

 Validate if properties are set as expected
 ---------------------------------------------
-Since version **2.2.2** the maven-git-commit-id-plugin comes equipped with an additional validation utility which can be used to verify if your project properties are set as you would like to have them set.
+Since version **2.2.2** the git-commit-id-maven-plugin comes equipped with an additional validation utility which can be used to verify if your project properties are set as you would like to have them set.
 The validation can be used for *any* property that is visible inside the pom.xml and therefore can be used for a various amount of different use cases.
 In order to understand the ideology and intention here are some pretty useful ideas you could achieve by using the validation:
 * validate if the version of your project does not end with SNAPSHOT